FDio/csit/docs/automating_vpp_api_flag_day.rst

   This process does not specify what to do with CSIT-blocked changes that are not also API changes.

++ A *candidate API change*: An API change that meets all requirements to become active (see below).
+Currently, the requirements are:

+  + No -1 nor -2 from from any human reviewer.

+  + All verify jobs (except vpp-csit ones) pass.

+  + +1 from a VPP committer.

+  The reason is to avoid situations where an API change becomes active, but the VPP committers are unwilling to merge it for some reason.

-+ The *active API change*: The API change currently being processed by the API Flag Day Algorithm.
++ The *active API change*: The candidate API change currently being processed by the API Flag Day Algorithm.
-  While many API changes can be open (waiting/queued/scheduled), only one is allowed be active at a time.
+  While many API changes can be candidates at the same time, only one is allowed be active at a time.

 + The *activating change*: The name for a Gerrit Change for CSIT repository